Enterprise security and governance for Azure Machine Learning

 Restrict access to resources and operations

-Azure Active Directory (Azure AD) is the identity service provider for Azure Machine Learning.
-It allows you to create and manage the security objects (user, group, service principal, and managed identity) that are used to authenticate to Azure resources.
-Multi-factor authentication is supported if Azure AD is configured to use it.
+Microsoft Entra ID is the identity service provider for Azure Machine Learning.
+You can use it to create and manage the security objects (user, group, service principal, and managed identity) that are used to authenticate to Azure resources.
+Multifactor authentication (MFA) is supported if Microsoft Entra ID is configured to use it.

-Here's the authentication process for Azure Machine Learning using multi-factor authentication in Azure AD:
+Here's the authentication process for Azure Machine Learning through MFA in Microsoft Entra ID:

-- The client signs in to Azure AD and gets an Azure Resource Manager token.
+- The client signs in to Microsoft Entra ID and gets an Azure Resource Manager token.

-- The client presents the token to Azure Resource Manager and to all Azure Machine Learning.
+- The client presents the token to Azure Resource Manager and to Azure Machine Learning.

-- Azure Machine Learning provides a Machine Learning service token to the user compute target (for example, Azure Machine Learning compute cluster or serverless compute).
-This token is used by the user compute target to call back into the Machine Learning service after the job is complete.
+- Azure Machine Learning provides a Machine Learning service token to the user compute target (for example, Machine Learning compute cluster or serverless compute).
+The user compute target uses this token to call back into the Machine Learning service after the job is complete.
 The scope is limited to the workspace.

 Each workspace has an associated system-assigned managed identity that has the same name as the workspace.
-This managed identity is used to securely access resources used by the workspace.
-It has the following Azure RBAC permissions on associated resources:
+This managed identity is used to securely access resources that the workspace uses.
+It has the following Azure role-based access control (RBAC) permissions on associated resources:

 The system-assigned managed identity is used for internal service-to-service authentication between Azure Machine Learning and other Azure resources.
-The identity token isn't accessible to users and they can't use it to gain access to these resources.
-Users can only access the resources through Azure Machine Learning control and data plane APIs, if they have sufficient RBAC permissions.
+Users can't access the identity token, and they can't use it to gain access to these resources.
+Users can access the resources only through Azure Machine Learning control and data plane APIs, if they have sufficient RBAC permissions.

 We don't recommend that admins revoke the access of the managed identity to the resources mentioned in the preceding table.
 You can restore access by using the resync keys operation.

-If your Azure Machine Learning workspaces has compute targets (compute cluster, compute instance, Azure Kubernetes Service, etc.) that were created before May 14th, 2021, you may also have an additional Azure Active Directory account.
+If your Azure Machine Learning workspace has compute targets (for example, compute cluster, compute instance, or Azure Kubernetes Service [AKS] instance) that were created before May 14, 2021, you might have an additional Microsoft Entra account.
 The account name starts with

 Microsoft-AzureML-Support-App- and has contributor-level access to your subscription for every workspace region.

-If your workspace does not have an Azure Kubernetes Service (AKS) attached, you can safely delete this Azure AD account.
+If your workspace doesn't have an AKS instance attached, you can safely delete this Microsoft Entra account.

-If your workspace has attached AKS clusters, and they were created before May 14th, 2021, do not delete this Azure AD account.
-In this scenario, you must first delete and recreate the AKS cluster before you can delete the Azure AD account.
+If your workspace has an attached AKS cluster, and it was created before May 14, 2021, do not delete this Microsoft Entra account.
+In this scenario, you must delete and re-create the AKS cluster before you can delete the Microsoft Entra account.

-There are some exceptions to the use of Azure AD and Azure RBAC within Azure Machine Learning:
+There are exceptions to the use of Microsoft Entra ID and Azure RBAC in Azure Machine Learning:

-- You can optionally enable SSH access to compute resources such as Azure Machine Learning compute instance and compute cluster.
-SSH access is based on public/private key pairs, not Azure AD.
-SSH access is not governed by Azure RBAC.
+- You can optionally enable Secure Shell (SSH) access to compute resources such as an Azure Machine Learning compute instance and a compute cluster.
+SSH access is based on public/private key pairs, not Microsoft Entra ID.
+Azure RBAC doesn't govern SSH access.

-- You can authenticate to models deployed as online endpoints using key or token-based authentication.
-Keys are static strings, while tokens are retrieved using an Azure AD security object.
-For more information, see How to authenticate online endpoints.
+- You can authenticate to models deployed as online endpoints by using key-based or token-based authentication.
+Keys are static strings, whereas tokens are retrieved thorugh a Microsoft Entra security object.
+For more information, see Authenticate clients for online endpoints.

 For more information, see the following articles:

-- Use Azure AD managed identity with Azure Machine Learning
+- Use authentication credential secrets in Azure Machine Learning jobs

-To restrict network access to Azure Machine Learning resources, you can use an Azure Machine Learning managed virtual network or Azure Virtual Network (VNet).
-Using a virtual network reduces the attack surface for your solution, and the chances of data exfiltration.
+To restrict network access to Azure Machine Learning resources, you can use an Azure Machine Learning managed virtual network or an Azure Virtual Network instance.
+Using a virtual network reduces the attack surface for your solution and the chances of data exfiltration.

-Azure Machine Learning managed virtual network provides a fully managed solution that enables network isolation for your workspace and managed compute resources.
-You can use private endpoints to secure communication with other Azure services, and can restrict outbound communications.
-The following managed compute resources are secured with a managed network:
+Azure Machine Learning managed virtual network: Provides a fully managed solution that enables network isolation for your workspace and managed compute resources.
+You can use private endpoints to help secure communication with other Azure services, and you can restrict outbound communication.
+Use a managed virtual network to help secure the following managed compute resources:

 - Serverless compute (including Spark serverless)